 Chimney breasts and fireplaces

 Repair category 1

-Notes Flues should ideally be swept and tested on an annual basis.
+Notes The gas fire should be tested for safety prior to use by a Gas Safe registered contractor.
 If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
-Where fireplaces have been removed there is limited provision for ventilation.
-Unventilated chimney breasts can result in condensation.
-Disused chimneys should be capped and vented.